 *Indicates student co-author

-- Reid Marks, L. & Ciftci, A. (accepted).
+Reid Marks, L. & Ciftci, A. (in press).
 Microaggressions and sexual risk behaviors in Black college women: A moderated mediation analysis.
 Journal of Multicultural Counseling and Development.

 Doran, J., Reid Marks, L., Kraha, A. & Ameen, E. (2016).
 Graduate student debt: A qualitative study.
 Training and Education in Professional Psychology, 10, 179-187. doi: 10.1037/tep0000132

 Reid Marks, L., West-Olatunji, C., & Goodman, R. (2016).
 A pilot study evaluating the parent proficiencies questionnaire for African Americans (PPQ-AA).
 Urban Education Research and Policy Annuals, 4, 99-109.